Appliqué Made Easy

 Appliqué table rounds

-There were all kinds of things that slowed me down.
+All kinds of things slowed me down.

 Needle turn was going to take a long time to master.